 Spring loaded!
-10 local parks & gardens to visit now
+12 local gardens to visit now

 Spring has sprung and it's blooming lovely.
 Enjoy the best the season has to offer with these mood-boosting local walks around the county.

 Lukesland is like being transported to a Scottish glen – 24 meandering acres with paths and pools and brilliant magnolia in eye-popping bloom now, followed by later in spring, hundreds of flame-coloured rhodos and azaleas.
-Owners Lorna and John ensure it’s all family and dog-friendly and while their little caf and homemade cakes aren’t available just yet, they don’t mind you bringing a picnic.
-Spring openings: Suns, Weds and Bank Hols from 14 March – 13 June, 11am- 5pm.
-Kids free.
+Owners Lorna and John ensure it’s all family and dog-friendly and a huge 86 year-old magnolia which rarely flowers, Magnolia campbellii, is doing its thing this year.
+Spring openings: Suns, Weds and Bank Hols from 13 March – 12 June, 11am- 5pm.
+Adults £7.50; kids free.

-Great name for a place don’t you think? *checks ancestral line* A 13th century abbey, in a sheltered valley, with peaceful walks, meadows and woods to wander.
-I love the Great Barn, especially when it’s decorated for Xmas or a special occasion and this Easter they’re bringing back the annual Egg hunt, putting on games for kids and there’s a special ‘Easter Tree’ in the kitchen garden decorated in hand-painted eggs.
+Buckland…great name for a place don’t you think? *checks ancestral line* A 13th century abbey, in a sheltered valley, with peaceful walks, meadows and woods to wander.
+Muddy loves the Great Barn, especially when it’s decorated for Xmas or Easter and annual Egg hunt, when they put on games for kids and there’s a special ‘Easter Tree’ in the kitchen garden decorated in hand-painted eggs.
 Pre-booking essential.

-Dartington Hall we’ve missed you!
-But at last the gardens around the Hall are back open to the public, with woodsy borders alive with snakehead frittillaries, native primroses and all sorts of daffies, from tiny species, to tall trumpets.
+The 26 acres of Grade II listed gardens brim with snakehead frittillaries, native primroses and all sorts of daffies now, from tiny species, to tall trumpets.
 Highlights include the Henry Moore’s Reclining Figure sculpture, a bridge by Peter Randall Page and a whispering circle, plus just outside the entrance the excellent Green Table Cafe is on-hand for coffee, home-made soups, frittata and sarnies to takeaway.
 Adults £7, kids £2, under fives free; family £15 (2 adults plus up to 6 children).

 Torquay and the tiny village of Cockington on its edge are like chalk and cheese, this being a go-back-in-time oasis with thatched cottages and at its heart a natural green playground of Cockington Country Park.
 The 420 acres include a craft centre, arboretum, along with dog-friendly woodland and lakeside walks.
 The Weavers ice-cream parlour is open (as is the working waterwheel next to it) and for coffee and light bites, stroll across the lawns to Cockington Court and the Seven Dials cafe.
 Galleries and studios follow on 12 April.
 Free except for parking.